10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Planning Deliverables

-In the readme.md your Frontend Github Repo, you will create:
+In the readme.md of your Frontend Github Repo, you will create:

 - A visual ERD of your table(s) for your database
 - At least 5 User Stories